csp200/lessons/slides/00-syllabus.md

 #### Machine Problems (MPs)

 - Practical/Coding assignments
-- We provide high-level specifications & functional requirements
+- We provide high-level specifications and (sometimes) base code for your implementation
+- Some may require collaboration
+- Submissions via version control (Git)

 ---